lokumai/smolagents-quickstart-template/docs/experiments_ara.md

 - **Overall Cost** = 5K + 1K + 3.5K = 9.5K
 - **Tool Calls** = 1

+NOTE: For calculating the number of tokens you can use `tiktoken` library in Python.

 ## Experiment 5 (OPTIONAL): Ablation Study (~3 hours)
 Ablation study means analyzing a system by removing/adding its internal components to see how much each component contributes to the overall success of the system.